“The Next Generation of AT and eAccessibility Experts”

 For latest and up-to-date information (Paper submission, notification of acceptance etc), check Keydates!

-Prospective Deadline for submissions is May 3, 2024.
+Prospective Deadline for submissions to our Conference Management System is May 3, 2024.

 Prospective Deadline for the notification of acceptance is t.b.a.